 «Batenka, You’re a Transformer»: JetStyle’s magnum opus

-We have worked hard to design a new website for a super-cool self-publishing service: “Batenka, You’re a Transformer”.
-We did so just because this project is very special.
-And it is special in many respects.
+We've been working so hard on creating a new website for a super cool self-publishing service: “Batenka, You’re a Transformer”.
+This project is very special.
+And there are so many reasons for that!

 We’ve talked about some things along the way.
-Still, those revelations could not convey the real impressions of real people who were working on the project.
+Still, those revelations could not convey the real impressions of the real people working on the project.
 And we believe that this is important!
-And so today we are going to freely talk about our experiences in an interview.
+So, today we are going to openly speak about our experience and emotions from working on this case

-Alexei Kulakov, JetStyle CEO and batenka.ru project art director
+Alexey Kulakov, CEO at JetStyle and project art director

-— When Yegor Mostovshchikov came to us, I had to admit I had never read “Batenka”.
-But let’s put it straight, I’m a freak, totally screwed up in the head.
-And I believe that folks who are totally deprived of sense of humor are the shadiest and spookiest sort.
+– When Yegor Mostovshchikov first approached us, I have to admit, I’ve never read “Batenka” before.
+But let’s put it straight, I’m a freak, totally screwed-up in the head.
+And I believe that people without a sense of humour are the ones you should be afraid of.
 The sort that I ultimately fear and dislike.
-That is why for me, Batenka is an outstanding opportunity to go wild in public.
+That’s why for me, “Batenka” is an outstanding opportunity to go wild in public.

-And when you work on something you are into as a reader, or viewer, or listener, then you seriously miss the opportunity to talk straight.
-Of course, there are some businesses that communicate pretending to be genuine, and that’s a step in the right direction.
-But let’s face it: when you do business you can't allow yourself a lot of things.
-Idiots, misfits and proles have nothing to lose so they can be real honest.
-While the rest of the stiffs have loads of stuff they want to hold on to.
-So they just can’t talk straight.
-You can’t deliver a project as it should be.
-You can’t be doing it on a creative spurt.
+And when you come across (as a reader, viewer or listener) something like this, you seriously miss the opportunity to talk straight.
+And yes, of course, there is a number of businesses that build their communication pretending to be genuine – and that’s not bad, actually.
+But let's face it: when you do business, you can't allow yourself a lot of things.
+Only the fools, misfits and the “proletariat” have nothing to lose, so they can be real honest people.
+While all the rest of the normal “bourgeois” have loads they want to hold on to.
+So you can’t just talk straight about everything you have on your mind.
+You can’t do a project the way it should be.
+You can’t go crazy with your creativity.
 You have to limit yourself.
-You always have to make allowances, find a compromise for fear that “someone might get it wrong”.
-Plus you're not supposed to say “crap”.
+You always have to find a compromise, remember that “someone might get it wrong”.
+And you're not allowed to say “crap”.

-What I’m getting at is.
-Batenka is a gorgeous client ‘cause you can do it all!
-It's the project where not only can you do it, but you are supposed to do it!
-That is why we were able to put our best and unfettered professional skills into it.
-We’ve been having outstanding communication with the client’s gang (“team” is too weak a term to refer to them) as we are essentially in the same boat.
+So, what am I on about?
+"Batenka" is an awesome client, ‘cause you can do it all!
+This is exactly the project, where not only can you do it, but you are supposed to do it!
+That is why we were able to put our best professional skills into it.
+We have a great dialogue with the client’s gang (there’s no way to call them just a company) - as we are essentially in the same boat.
 The dudes have an awesome creative manifesto.
-They are stark raving mad.
-And that’s a proper creative stance, and it’s pure art — as I see it.
+They are crazy and mad.
+And that’s a proper creative attitude and pure art, as I see it.

-Besides the commercial design project, we’ve dished out a font!
+Besides the commercial design project, we’ve also come up with a unique font!
 That’s the thing we’ve always wanted to do.
 A custom font tailored to a client’s project.
-And that’s 5 damned person-months of work!.
-You’d be lucky to find a fool who’d order that much, and pay for that just to have a font they can call their own.
-And we have to admit, Yegor didn’t have that much money.
+And that’s 5 damn man-months of work!
+Who on earth gonna pay so much just to have their own personal font?!
+And, to be honest, Yegor didn’t have that much money either.
 So, we just did it for free.
 Because it was fun.
 And because sometimes you have to do something like this.
-And I’m a firm believer that both the font and the design totally kick ass.
+And I firmly believe that both the font and the design are totally kick-ass.

-— Sure.
-But I won’t dwell into the mischief and overwhelming rambunctiousness that were an integral part of the workflow.
-Read Batenka and you’ll get the idea.
-I’ll add that I very much like how scrupulous the guys are about the visual part.
-I have to say that Mostovshchikov is a real bloodsucker.
-Because he got his claws into everything so he got way more service than we initially wanted to deliver.
+– Sure.
+But I won’t go into detail on all the madness that was going on during the work.
+Read "Batenka" and you’ll get the idea.
+I also want to add that I really like how attentive the guys are to the visual part.
+I must say, Mostovshchikov is a terrible bloodsucker.
+Because he got his claws into everything so he got way more service than we initially wanted to provide.
 By the way, if you have an outsourcer, then do as Mostovshchikov did.
-So, firstly, when he likes something, he sends a clear message that you are a freaking awesome dude.
-Then, if he asks for more, it’s very difficult to say nay :) But normally we’d sometimes have to because he can't stop asking :)
+So, firstly, when he likes something, he tells you straight that you are a freaking awesome dude.
+And then, when he asks for something else, it’s very difficult to say no to him.
+But, in general, we sometimes do it anyway, because he just wouldn’t stop asking for more otherwise :)

-— Can you now call yourself a Batenka regular reader?
+— Can you now call yourself “Batenka”s regular reader?

-— I look at it.
-Because it’s pure eye candy.
-I look at how font and the long reads look.
+— Well, I look at it.
+Because it’s a pure eye candy.
+I look at how the font and the long reads look like.
 I’m really pleased with the result.
 We think it’s cool.
-We’ll be finding ways to continue working together, and there are some ideas to that end.
-Basically, I do know how we can improve it.
-But let’s first bring this thing to life!
+We’ll be finding ways to continue working together, we’ve got some ideas already.
+Tin general, I know, of course, what else could be improved.
+But let’s bring this thing to life first!

 Darya Prokuda, project designer and art director

-— You know, it’s cool to work where people love their job.
-I get high on interesting projects; the ones you grab by the lapels and can't sleep at night until you've made them into a perfect idea.
-What I mean is.
-Crazy projects like Batenka are God sent.
-Batenka was sent to me on my birthday when Yegor came to our office.
-That seemed to be the perfect gift on the day!
-Harry Potter as the client, plus, magic content and the Order of Postapocalypse.
-What more could you want?
+— You know, it’s always cool to work where people love their job.
+I get so excited about new interesting projects; you throw yourself into work and can't sleep at night until you come up with a brilliant idea.
+What I mean is, crazy projects like “Batenka” are gifts from heaven.
+It was sent to me on my birthday when Yegor came to our office.
+That seemed to be the best gift that day!
+Harry Potter as a client, magical content and the Order of Post-Apocalypse – what more could you wish for?

 — So, how did you feel throughout all that time?

 And as for something special… The font is surely special.
-None of the currently existing fonts sounded right, none spoke the voice tone of the aristocratic narrator.
-So we embarked upon a mission of creating a bespoke font, the Theodore Glagolev Display.
+None of the currently existing fonts sounded right, none of them had the “voice” of our aristocratic narrator.
+So we just went and made our own bespoke font, the Theodore Glagolev Display.
 My colleague, Grigory Koposov, has developed it.
-At first, it was just for fun, and then we got completely sucked into it.
-Not surprising, because it’s a small world of its own!
-So, for me, that’s how Batenka got his voice.
+At first, it was just for fun, and then we got completely stuck into it.
+Not surprising, as it was like a small world of its own!
+So, for me, that’s how “Batenka" got his voice.
 And that’s how I hear it now.
 And see it.
 I’ve talked about working on this project at Behance Portfolio Review No. 9:

 Vitaly Semyachkin, project developer

-— What was the most memorable thing on this project?
+— What was the most memorable thing about this project?

 So, we built the website based on that system.
-And the content that gets published on the website is really classy.
-Batenka does a great job at putting together essentially diverse content in one page, and that’s a major achievement!
+And the content looks ace!
+“Batenka” does a great job at putting together essentially diverse content on one page, and that’s a major achievement!

-We also published a book compiled from our project communications over Telegram via Ridero.ru.
-And the guys brought us a bust of Theodore.
+We also published a book from our working correspondence in Telegram with the help of Ridero.ru.
+And the guys brought us the bust of Theodore.